BonnierNews/exp-config/README.md

 }
 ```

-In your code require exp-config an retrieve the configuration value:
+In your code require exp-config and retrieve the configuration value:

 ```javascript